• Home

 • Note for MacOS users with ARM chips

-• Task: identify patients with heart disease
+• Identify patients with heart disease

 • FLamby configuration - Download FedHeart